MohamedA2000/Top_Canadian_Youtubers_2024/README.md

 3. MrSuicideSheep is the best YouTuber to collaborate with if we're interested in maximizing reach, but collaborating with AzzyLand and Linus Tech Tips may be better long-term options considering the fact that they both have large subscriber bases and are averaging significantly high number of views.
 4. The top 3 channels to form collaborations with are AzzyLand, Linus Tech Tips and WatchMojo.com based on this analysis, because they attract the most engagement on their channels consistently.

+To summarize:

+1. AzzyLand: Highest ROI with $501,400 net profit per video.
+2. WatchMojo.com: Best for maximizing visibility.
+3. MrSuicideSheep: Optimal for long-term reach with high engagement.

 ### Potential ROI
 - What ROI do we expect if we take this course of action?